badnewsgoonies-dot/NextEraGame/docs/ai/GRAPHICS_ONBOARDING.md

-# 🎨 AI GRAPHICS & VISUAL POLISH - NextEraGame Project Onboarding
+# 🎨 AI GRAPHICS & VISUAL POLISH - Project Onboarding

 ## 🎯 Your Role: Visual Excellence & Asset Integration

 > **⚠️ CRITICAL: YOU ARE THE GRAPHICS AI, NOT THE ARCHITECT OR CODER**
 >
-> **Your Role:** Visual polish, sprite integration, UI/UX beauty, asset management
+> **Your Role:** Visual polish, asset integration, UI/UX beauty, styling
 >
 > **You DO NOT:** Make architectural decisions, write game logic, create core systems
 >